 Get Your Restraining Order Removed with Our Help!

 Having a protective order taken out against you is a serious matter and are often associated with crimes of violence, which can remain on your record.
 Additionally, you will not be allowed to possess a firearm and your actions will be heavily restricted.
 Given the ramifications of this, you must seek legal counsel as soon as possible.

 At Scott H. Palmer, P.C., our skilled Dallas domestic violence lawyers understand that a lot is at stake in your case and will do everything possible to ensure your rights are not trampled on.
 Combined, our skilled legal team has decades of experience, giving us the qualifications necessary to assist you with your case.
 Attorney Scott H. Palmer is Board Certified in Criminal Law by the Texas Board of Legal Specialization.

-We offer free phone consultations to new clients and will travel to meet clients if they are in jail or otherwise unable to visit our offices.
+We offer phone consultations to new clients and will travel to meet clients if they are in jail or otherwise unable to visit our offices.